 The second three lines of the Verlaine poem…were broadcast over the BBC to the Ventriloquist Resistance circuit, instructing it to act at once in carrying out its railway-cutting sabotage.
 The SS Security Service radio interception section in Paris heard this as it was broadcast.

-Believing, rightly, that the broadcast of the section section of the poem was related to invasion, but wrongly, that it was an Allied call for railway sabotage throughout France, the Security Service immediately alerted the German High Command in the West.
+Believing, rightly, that the broadcast of the section of the poem was related to invasion, but wrongly, that it was an Allied call for railway sabotage throughout France, the Security Service immediately alerted the German High Command in the West.

-An hour later, the German Fifteenth Army warned its various corps that intercepted messaged pointed to an invasion within forty-eight hours (the parachute landings were fewer than three hours away).
+An hour later, the German Fifteenth Army warned its various corps that intercepted messages pointed to an invasion within forty-eight hours (the parachute landings were fewer than three hours away).
 The German force responsible for most of the imminent assault area, the Seventh Army, which had received too many false warnings in the past, took no action.

 The combination of airstrikes and ground sabotage proved extremely successful, especially as they wound up forcing the Germans to cross the Seine via ferry; as Mississippi State historian Mary Barbier writes in her history of D-Day, the Germans ended up sending two panzer divisions all the way from the Russian front to fend off the invasion, but because of sabotage and bombings, "it took less time…to travel from the eastern front to France than it did for them to proceed from eastern France to Normandy."